jet-admin/jet-bridge/README.md

 * Documentation: https://docs.jetadmin.io/
 * Support: support@jetadmin.io

 **Jet Admin** is a SaaS service that automatically generates extendable back office for your application.
-In order to communicate with your database it uses this repository **Jet Bridge** standalone application which generates REST API.
-This project has been designed to fit requirements of small startups to mature companies.
+To communicate with your database it uses **Jet Bridge** standalone application which generates REST API.
+This project has been designed to fit requirements of small startups and mature companies.

-This is a complete remake of popular [Django Jet](https://github.com/geex-arts/django-jet) admin interface.
+This is a complete remake of our popular [Django Jet](https://github.com/geex-arts/django-jet) admin interface.

-– **Secure**.
+- **Secure**.
 Jet does not access your data: its transferred directly from browser to your application.

-– **Customizable**.
+- **Customizable**.
 With WYSIWYG interface customization and Flex Features you can solve your specific business tasks when standard functionality is not enough.
 - **Works with any technology**.
 The interface is generated automatically based on an analysis of the data and data structure of your applications.
 - **Quick installation**.
 All you need is to install Jet Bridge and connect it to your database.

 Features
 ========